-Item 3e.
-Long Range Transportation Plan (LRTP) Metric Methodology
+Item 4e.
+Long-Range Transportation Plan (LRTP) Metric Methodology

-Mr. Harris spoke briefly about the LRTP Metric Methodology and said the intent of the metrics was to assess and prioritize the needs.
-There are several ways to approach and presented a DRAFT metrics methodology for the committee to view.
-The plan was to discuss with the TPO's various committees over the next few months in order to further refine and hopefully come out with a good assessment tool that everyone could agree upon.
+Mr. Harris presented and said the TPO was in the process of updating the 2045 Long-Range Transportation Plan (LRTP).
+The TPO was finalizing the Goals and Objectives portion of the LRTP.
+The next step, and a very important one, was the needs plan.
+With the current update staff was looking at adopting a metric methodology that was based on the approved Goals and Objectives.
+The intent of the metrics was to assess and prioritize the needs.
+There were several ways to approach this topic, and staff thought it would be best to write up a DRAFT of what that could possibly look like.
+The plan was to discuss with the committee over the next few months in order to further refine and hopefully come out with a good assessment tool that everyone could agree upon.
 Then, after approval staff would use the tool as a way to prioritize projects for the 2045 LRTP.